kevva/screenshot-stream/readme.md

 console.log('wait for 2.5 s')
 setTimeout(function () {
-  console.log('then sends out message to indicate its all done') console.log(window.pageResToken) // this line indicate the end of the script.
+  console.log('then sends out message to indicate its all done') console.log(window.userScriptEndToken) // this line indicate the end of the script.
 }, 2500);
 ```